fallen-icarus/cardano-loans/README.md

 Due to the amount of logic required for this protocol and the desire to minimize the impact from redundant executions, this protocol uses 6 separate smart contracts; *not all of them are required with each transaction*.
 Each smart contract is dedicated to a specific purpose.
-As a consequence of this, there are actually two separate minting policies for beacons tokens: one for negotiation phase beacons and one for active phase beacons.
+As a consequence of this, there are actually two separate minting policies for beacon tokens: one for negotiation phase beacons and one for active phase beacons.
 Most user actions only required 2 of the 6 contracts in a single transaction.
 The most that is ever needed is 3 out of the 6 contracts.
 However, since these scripts can be used as reference scripts, there is still plenty of room for DApp composability.